 17.0 MEANS OF ESCAPE FROM FIRE Record of Assessors Findings Relevant Photographs 17.1 Is the design and maintenance of the means of escape considered adequate?
-Yes The property is provided with a single concrete staircase.
-Flats discharge onto the main common parts/lift lobby area which in turn discharge onto the staircase, with egress at ground floor level via final exit doors provided to the front and rear elevations of the property.
+Yes Flats discharge into the lift lobby areas, which in turn discharges onto the main staircase, with egress via the ground floor main entrance door.

 17.2 More specifically: a.
 Are travel distances considered reasonable where there is single direction escape?
-Yes Escape routes are obvious, direct, unobstructed and within permitted travel distances. b.
+Yes Escape routes are obvious, direct and unobstructed and within permitted travel distances. b.
 Are travel distances considered reasonable where there are alternative means of escape?
-Yes Egress to the front and rear of the property. c.
+N/A c.
 Is there an adequate provision of exits?
-Yes There are two final exits at ground floor level, to the front and rear of the property. d.
+Yes Single final exit door at ground floor level. d.
 Do fire exits open in the direction of escape where necessary?
 Yes e.
 Is there a satisfactory means for securing exits?
 Yes f.
 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes. g. .
+Yes The common parts walls, ceilings and partitions forming the means of escape route appear to provide satisfactory protection to the escape routes. g.
 Is the fire resistance of doors to staircases and the common areas considered adequate, and are the doors maintained in sound condition?
 Yes The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
-A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. h .
+A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation. h.
 Are suitable self-closing devices fitted to doors in the common areas?
-Yes self closers provided to common parts doors. i.
+Yes Lobby doors are provided with self closer.
 Is the fire resistance of doors to meter cupboards/storerooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices?
 Yes The doors to risers/meter cupboards appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
 A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.